Technolawhere/technolawhere.github.io/_posts/2023-10-30-Moot-Problem-On-Constitutional-Law.md

 Without prejudice to submissions made in the preceding issue, even if for the sake of argument, it is presumed that there was non-production before a Magistrate within 24 hours of the arrest and even after the expiry of 7 day remand, no further remand was obtained, the question is whether this renders the police custody of the deceased at the time of their death, illegal?

-It is conceded that if this was the case, then in terms of the decision of the Hon’ble Allahabad High Court, dated 28.03.2023 in the case of Manoj Kumar Gupta vs State of U.P.
-And Another, the police custody became illegal after 24 hours on account of non-production before the Magistrate.
+It is conceded that if this was the case, then in terms of the decision of the Hon’ble Allahabad High Court, dated 28.03.2023 in the case of **Manoj Kumar Gupta vs State of U.P.
+And Another**, the police custody became illegal after 24 hours on account of non-production before the Magistrate.
 It has also been held in this case that this defect is not cured by the obtaining a subsequent remand from the mag.
 In such a situation, the arrested person becomes entitled to default bail under section 167 of the Cr.P.C.

 The point to be noted is that there is no right given to the accused to walk free on their own after their period of detention, as authorised by law, comes to an end.
 The law provides remedy against such actions by means of seeking bail or by filing a writ petition in a court of law for any such irregular detentions.
 Nowhere does the law provide a right to the accused, who are in such a custody, to walk free from it on their own.
 The remedy only lies in a court of law.
 The attempt to escape made by the four accused on the day they were being taken to the Court was illegal because the police officers were doing their duty in taking them to the court and the accused, in trying to escape by assaulting the police officers were obstructing that duty.